Skip to Main Content

 Why do social workers need to understand race, color and ethnicity?

-Social workers recognize that race, color, and ethnicity significantly shape individual and collective experiences, influencing how individuals and communities are treated, their opportunities, and their access to resources.
-These factors often intersect to create systemic inequalities and discrimination.
-Social workers are committed to understanding the complex ways in which race, color, and ethnicity affect clients’ lives, challenging the social structures that perpetuate inequities, and advocating for policies and practices that promote equity, social justice, and the dignity of all individuals, regardless of their race, color, or ethnicity.
+Social workers recognize that race and color play a critical role in shaping individual and collective experiences, with racialized individuals often facing prejudice, marginalization, and limited access to resources.
+Social workers are committed to understanding the complex ways in which race and color affect clients’ lives and to challenging the social structures that perpetuate racial inequalities.
+This includes advocating for policies and practices that promote racial equity, social justice, and the dignity of all individuals, regardless of race or color.

 Readings on Race & Color